Goodbye Charlie Bright: Plot

 Charlie drifts through life as he and his friends enjoy a lifestyle of house parties, casual sex and drugs.
 However, after breaking into a house to rob it, Charlie finds a gun (they found the keys and address in a handbag they had recently stolen).
 During the robbery, three of the friends (Charlie, Justin and Damien) accidentally awaken the owner, a hefty Jamaican man who promptly chases them into the street with a golf club.
 The trio escape, much to the amusement of Justin and Damien.
 However, despite Charlie promising to tell Justin everything, he decides to keep the gun a secret.

 Sometime later the story picks up Charlie and Justin as they walk through a disused car park.
-After looking in the window of a BMW it becomes clear that Julie, the girlfriend of Francis (Dyer), another member of 'The Firm', is having sex with 'local nutter' Eddie (Phil Daniels), who is some 20 years older.
-By this time in the story it has become clear that Charlie is dissatisfied with his lifestyle and would prefer to try to make something of his life, unlike Justin, who would clearly prefer things to remain the same.
-This point is highlighted when the two attend a party being thrown by Charlie's cousin Hector Moriati (Richard Driscoll), with Charlie being offered a job as an estate agent.
+After looking in the window of a BMW it becomes clear that Julie, the girlfriend of Francis (Dyer), another member of 'The Firm', is having sex with 'local nutter' Eddie (Phil Daniels), who is some 20 years older, despite the fact she is pregnant with Francis' baby.
+By this time in the story it has become clear that Charlie is dissatisfied with his lifestyle and would prefer to try to make something of his life, unlike Justin, who would clearly prefer things to remain the same and remain on the estate for life.
+This point is highlighted when the two attend a party being thrown by Charlie's cousin Hector "Heccy" Moriati (Richard Driscoll), with Charlie being offered a job as an estate agent.
 Hector eventually throws Justin out, and Hector in turn asks Charlie to stay (which he does not).
+Hector tells Charlie not to come back to his house in Debden, Essex, signalling the end of his chances of securing a job with Hector.
 On the way back home from the party, the pair begin to fight, Charlie clearly furious that Justin has ruined an opportunity for him to turn his life around.
-Charlie, as the narrator, informs the audience that from that point on 'Things could never be the same'.
+Charlie, as the narrator, informs the audience that from that point on 'something changed, things could never be the same'.